danielemaddaluno/school-wp/README.md

 This script sets up multiple WordPress sites, configures them with their respective databases, and modifies their configuration files accordingly.

 ## 3. Port Forwarding
-To make your WordPress sites accessible externally, configure your router to forward port `8000` to the local PC running the Docker container.
+To make your WordPress sites accessible externally, configure your router to forward port `xyzw` to the local PC running the Docker container.

 ### Steps:
 1. Log in to your router's administration panel.